 Reports are automatically deleted from the ReportingOutput directory after 15 days.
-If you want to retain the reports for a longer time, include them in your backup routine or schedule them and save the emailed files in a location that permits long term storage.
+If you want to retain the reports for a longer time, include them in your backup routine or save the emailed files in a location that permits long term storage.